IAmPancake/VAIL-Lockout-Discord-Bot/README.md

 User installation not officially supported in any capacity.
 Btw for hosters, no privileged gateway intents are needed.

+when running the bot, use !help for a command list, and !racehelp for an FAQ.

 also if you have any ideas for challenges to add to the list, DM me (@iampancake on Discord)